kfarr3/MLND-Capstone/docs/proposal.md

 A Cyber security industry standard exists to catalog all known vulnerabilities:  [Common Vulnerabilities and Exposures (CVE)](https://cve.mitre.org/).
 The CVE list details every known vulnerability and applies attributes to them, such as level of involvement to exploit, closeness to the asset (physical presence, adjacent network, internet) etc.  These elemental attributes are used to derive a Common Vulnerability Scoring System (CVSS) score.

-The anual [Verizon Data Breach Investigations Report (VDBIR)](https://www.verizonenterprise.com/verizon-insights-lab/dbir/) is highly regarded by Cyber Security Professionals and in the 2015 report, page 21 stated that “...we agree with RISK I/O’s finding that a CVE being added to Metasploit is probably the single most reliable predictor of exploitation in the wild”.
+The annual [Verizon Data Breach Investigations Report (VDBIR)](https://www.verizonenterprise.com/verizon-insights-lab/dbir/) is highly regarded by Cyber Security Professionals and in the 2015 report, page 21 stated that “...we agree with RISK I/O’s finding that a CVE being added to Metasploit is probably the single most reliable predictor of exploitation in the wild”.
 [Metasploit DB (MDB)](https://www.rapid7.com/db/modules/) contains publically available exploits and is freely searchable.

 As a member of a Research and Product Development team for a leading Cyber Security Risk Quantification Company, this kind of research (predicting exploits) is both interesting and important to our work.